Skip to footer content

 A Comparison Between IronPDF and PDFNet, Figure 11

 The PDFTron PDFNet SDK comes with several license choices that are tailored to your business needs.
 Three types of licenses come with enterprise and OEM redistributions.
-Enterprise licenses are only for organization use and can not be used in app distribution.
-Additional APIs requiring filesystem access is also included with the licenses.
+Enterprise licenses are only for organization use and cannot be used in app distribution.
+Additional APIs requiring filesystem access are also included with the licenses.
 All licenses come with a license key.
-The three types of licenses are
+The three types of licenses are:

 • Viewer